simulatedScience/Twisty_Puzzle_Program/version_2_3_v-tables_HER/3d_piece_calculator.md

 ## 2. snap the voronoi diagram to a given shape
 ### **Approximation:**
+By default, the outer voronoi cells go on to infinity.
+We want a finite shape, so we need to cut off the voronoi diagram at some point.

-However we can achive an approximation of cube snapping by doing the following:
+However we can achive a simple approximation of cube by doing the following:

 1. add a few points very far away in all cardinal directions. (i.e. (-100, 0), (100, 0), (0, -100), (0, 100))
 2. calculate the voronoi diagram including those points but ignore cells on the outside (list indices include `-1`).

 ### Why does this work?
-if the added points are sufficiently far away the resulting point setup can be approximated as one point in the center and the additional points around that.
+if the added points are sufficiently far away the resulting point setup can be approximated as one point in the center and the additional, far away points around that.
 This setup results in a square (2D), cube(3D), hypercube(4D) and so on.

 ### Disadvantages
 This is only an approximation though and comes with a few disadvantages: